70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Arch of Constantine represents the triumph of Constantine and the adoption of Christianity as the Roman Empire’s official religion.
 The arch is richly decorated with reliefs depicting scenes from Constantine’s life, military campaigns, and images of pagan deities and Christian symbols.

-Visitors should take advantage of the opportunity to walk through the arch and examine the intricate carvings in detail.
+Take advantage of the opportunity to walk through the arch and examine the intricate carvings in detail.
 The arch is awe-inspiring in the late afternoon when the setting sun casts a warm light on the ancient stonework.

 Cool facts related to modern-day culture include that the Arch of Constantine has influenced the design of many triumphal arches, including the Arc de Triomphe in Paris and the Brandenburg Gate in Berlin.